Strategy11/formidable-forms/readme.txt

 * New: Use frm_inline_success for the form class in the customized HTML to move the success message next to the submit button. "frm_inline_success frm_alignright_success" will right-align the message.
 * Tweak: Improve the form listing page and entry listings page when nothing has been created.
 * Fix: Update the recaptcha for better reliability to catch more spam.

-= 4.06.03 =
-* More consistent dropdown styling with multiselect dropdowns.
-* Prepare the code for handling permissions options as an array of roles.
-* Fix: WP 5.5 - Email subject lines were coming through encoded.
-* Fix: WP 5.5 - When WP Mail SMTP was installed, the Formidable SMTP page has an error.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>